The Festival Grounds

 The Moody Farm Road sidewalk offers walkers and joggers the opportunity to get away from Soco Road and enjoy a peaceful walk with creek views and low traffic.
 Parking is readily available at Parham Park or McCracken Park, with restrooms available at Parham Park.

-Our newest park, Mary Rathbone Rich Park at 4538 Soco Road, is now open for public access.
-This brand new park contains a picnic shelter with restrooms, tables, a walking trail, educational signage, creekside benches, rain garden and our Sensory Garden, provided with help from the Maggie Valley Lions Club!
+Our newest park, Mary Rathbone Rich Park at 4538 Soco Road, is open for public access.
+This park contains a picnic shelter with restrooms and tables, a walking trail, educational signage, creekside benches, rain garden and our Sensory Garden, provided with help from the Maggie Valley Lions Club!
 Enjoy a visit here soon!

 Jonathan Valley Elementary Creek Entrance

 This area was created to serve as both an outdoor classroom for Jonathan Valley Elementary School and also to be a lower access point to Jonathan Creek.